AdamSobieski/Argumentation/README.md

 ## Knowledge Graphs

 [Knowledge graphs](https://en.wikipedia.org/wiki/Knowledge_graph) are also of use for representing argument templates, arguments, and networks of interrelated arguments.
 Knowledge graphs could similarly be parts of MIME messages and utilize [RFC 2392](https://datatracker.ietf.org/doc/rfc2392/), the `cid:` URL scheme, to refer to other parts of those MIME messages containing them.

+## Hypertext

+In addition to providing end-users with content in `text/plain` and argument-related formats, one could provide them with `text/html` or `application/xhtml+xml` formatted content in MIME messages.
+These formats could provide enhanced presentation, interactivity, and navigational features alongside other features possible based upon the availability of argument-related content and data in MIME messages.
+Hypertext could be automatically processed from argument-related formats and data.
+Algorithms could process and verify that message parts in these formats contained variations of the same content.